-Magnitude 5.2 quake shakes central North Island, near Taumarunui, sirens triggered at Mt Ruapehu
+Magnitude 5.2 earthquake shakes central North Island, sirens triggered at Mt Ruapehu

-A 5.2 magnitude earthquake has shaken parts of the North Island this afternoon, GeoNet reported.
+A 5.2-magnitude earthquake has shaken parts of the North Island this afternoon, GeoNet reports.

 The quake was recorded as moderate at 4.47pm.